jevarlec/EPICS-major-mode/README.md

 ### Assisted Database Navigation

 You can follow the link fields if they point to a record.
 This provides quick navigation between linked records.
 For now this feature is limited and cannot navigate between files.

+You can also quickly navigate between records and values.

 ## Customization